books

-About a month ago I posted about some of the mentor texts I've been reading in preparation for a YA historical fantasy I want to write.
-I've tried to read a wide range of books, as I figure out exactly how much fantasy I like in my history.
-Today I'm going to share some books that travel down… Continue reading Mentor Texts: Steampunk and Alternate History
+About a month ago I posted about some of the mentor texts I’ve been reading in preparation for a YA historical fantasy I want to write.
+I’ve tried to read a wide range of books, as I figure out exactly how much fantasy… Continue reading

 Mentor Texts: Historical Fantasy